Eye checks and glasses

 - change your current glasses.

-Medicare will cover the cost of an eye check every 2 years at the optometrist of your choice.
+Medicare will cover the cost of an eye check every 3 years (for people under 65) or every year (for people 65+) at the optometrist of your choice.

 Find an optometrist in your area using find a health service.